-City approval, for development on, or in proximity to, these lands will be subject to cleanup and verification, in accordance with Provincial Government legislation quidelines.
+a.
+City approval, for development on, or in proximity to, these lands will be subject to clean up and verification, in accordance with Provincial Government legislation and guidelines.
 Studies will be required of the proponent indicating levels of contamination, remediation plans, and clean up verification prior to development approval.
-Such studies will be Provincial Government prepared to specifications and address all concerns of the City.
+Such studies will be prepared to Provincial Government specifications and address all concerns of the City.